BarryDigby/barrydigby.github.io/Week_2/BASH.md

 permalink: /Week_2/BASH
 ---

-We are going to analyse a subset of a patients whole exome sequencing data to identify variants in protein coding genes, attempting to elucidate possible genetic diseases.

-A detailed workflow has been provided for you to run on LUGH before attempting to create a nextflow script of the analysis:
+A detailed workflow has been provided for you to run a germline variant calling analysis on LUGH before attempting to create a nextflow script.

 1. [Genome Indexing](#index)
     - [BWA Index](#bwaidx)